 We all have a story.
 Unfortunately, our pain, mental health challenges, our values and beliefs, and the actions and behaviours of others distract us from writing our stories as free agents in our lives.
 Instead, we depersonalize ourselves.
 It's in this place where our identity is overcome by our circumstances: stuck, lost, depressed, anxious, childless, and broken.

 Joy can be felt in the darkest and hardest seasons, when our identity isn’t dictated by our circumstances.
 By diving deep into our stories, we have the opportunity to become more aware of how our experiences and trauma have tried to change us.
 This awareness allows us to make better, more informed decisions that foster hope for a joyful future, a joyful story despite our circumstances.

-My story has led me to discovering that my purpose is found in helping others reevaluate and take back the joy in their story - be that in a church, a hospital, a community centre, or in a therapy session.
-As a Christian and a therapist, I am able to navigate a Christian worldview, for those interested.
+My story has led me to discovering that my purpose is found in helping others reevaluate and take back the joy in their story.
 Creating a safe space and maintaining mindfulness and respect for the beliefs and values for every client is something that I adhere to strictly - regardless of age, gender, sexual orientation, religious affiliation, political standing, and the like.
 My goal will always remain the same: to help uncover the joyful person in every story.

 Master of Divinity (MDiv) in Clinical Counselling from Tyndale Seminary

 Registered Psychotherapist #007927 with the College of Registered Psychotherapists of Ontario (CRPO)

 Member of the Ontario Association of Consultants, Counsellors, Psychometrists, and Psychotherapists (OACCPP)